seanfdnn/ergodox-layout/readme.md

 * Added a new tool, `tools/layer-notify` that listens to layer change events on the HID console, and pops up a notification on layer changes.
 * Another new tool, `tools/text-to-log.py` has been added that converts arbitrary text to a keylogger output, which can be fed to the heatmap generator.
+* A number of features have been moved to the `tools/hid-commands` utility.
+These generally are OS dependent, and are easier to implement on the software side.

 ## v1.6